 If you have not had your 6 week post natal check up yet, now is the time.
 Your vaginal bleeding should have settled by now and your uterus and internal organs returned to their non-pregnant state.
 Some women don’t return to have their post natal check, saying they don’t have the time and they don’t see the point.
 However, it is as important for mothers to have their post natal check up as it is for their babies to have one.
 It is also an ideal opportunity to discuss contraceptive options with your doctor or midwife.

 Some mothers feel as if they are on auto pilot at this stage, especially if they have older children.
 It is common to feel very tired and drained, even after having some sleep.
-By the time babies are 2 months old, many fathers have returned to work from taking leave.

 If you notice your hair is falling out, don’t despair.
 During pregnancy hair goes through a retention phase and less is shed everyday.
 Hormonal influence and the end of pregnancy specific hormones means, for many mothers, that they lose more hair than they usually do.
 Try not to worry; it is more than likely to all settle down in the next couple of months.